-I am the proud father of four, ranging from a 2018 college-graduated beautiful young woman, to a 2018 born boy who is keeping me young.
+I am the proud father of five, ranging from a 2018 college-graduated beautiful young woman, to a 2020 born girl who is keeping me young.
 Thinking of each one of them makes me smile.
 I am originally from Ecuador and a lover and explorer of the riches of cultures.

 The U.S. has become my home for almost two decades already.
 Julie, my wife, is the best part of me.
 We married in 2011 in a celebration of the faithfulness and grace of God in our lives.
-We live north of Houston in a spacious place that is reconnecting our family with the beauty and the adventure of nature, the blessing of community, and the hope of seeing our family join God in His purpose in every season.
+We live north of Houston in a spacious place that is reconnecting our family with the beauty and the adventure of nature, the blessing of community, and the hope of seeing our family join shared purpose for the sake of wholeness in every season.

 Above all, trust in the slow work of God.